mpampuch/nextflow-notes/README.md

 }
 ```

+> [!NOTE]
-**Note:** When we start passing custom classes through the workflow, it's important to understand a little about the Nextflow caching mechanism.
+> When we start passing custom classes through the workflow, it's important to understand a little about the Nextflow caching mechanism.
 When a task is run, a unique hash is calculated based on the task name, the input files/values, and the input parameters.
 Our class extends from `HashMap`, which means that the hash will be calculated based on the contents of the `HashMap`.
 If we add a new method to the class, or amend a class method, this does not change the value of the objects in the hash, which means that the hash will not change.
 Example:

 - We might increase the length of the adapter prefix to 5 characters: